Weather of 2007: May 20–23

 Between May 20 and 23, emergency services evacuated the commune of Wilków along with some other parts of the Lublin area as the river Vistula broke its banks.
 Many people did not want to leave their homes and were forcibly removed for their own safety.
 The river Wisła fell by 12 cm of rain fell in Sandomierz, but the level of water grew alarmingly in Lublin, Liszki and Łódź.
 A person was killed in Lubin as he fell into an overflowing stream near their home.

-May 22 saw Warszawa’s opera hall, some schools, kindergartens and babies’ nurseries closed in areas at risk of flooding.
+May 22 saw Warsaw's opera hall, some schools, kindergartens and babies' nurseries closed in areas at risk of flooding.
 Local and state officials also asked for the expertise of German specialists who are experienced in carrying out the mass evacuation.
 Several hectares of land in the commune of Wilków was flooded by the Vistula River.
 Wrocław was partly flooded as the river Oder broke a dyke and the district Kozanów flooding an area of about 80 hectares.